freddiehonohan/React-Flask/README.md

 $ brew install python3
 ```

 Now you can check again to see if both python and pip are installed.
-Once pip is installed, you can download the required flask modules:
+Once pip is installed, you can download the required python modules:

 ```
-$ sudo pip install flask flask_script flask_migrate flask_bcrypt
+$ sudo pip install -r requirements.txt
 ```

 Now, you can decide on which database you wish to use.